ycjing/Neural-Style-Transfer-Papers/README.md

 ## *News!*

+- [July, 2018] Our paper *Stroke Controllable Fast Style Transfer with Adaptive Receptive Fields* has been accepted by ECCV 2018.
+Our review will be updated correspondingly.

 - [June, 2018] Upload a new version of our paper on arXiv which adds several missing papers (e.g., the work of Wang et al. *ZM-Net: Real-time Zero-shot Image Manipulation Network*).

 - [Apr, 2018] We have released a new version of the paper with significant changes at: https://arxiv.org/pdf/1705.04058.pdf </br> Appreciate the feedback!